 Day 7 Ngorongoro Crater

 In the morning we will drive the short distance from our lodge up into the forests of the Ngorongoro Crater highlands, where we will go for a leisurely bird walk up to the Endoro waterfall and famous “elephant caves”.
-Birds that we will be searching for today include the long-crested Schalow’s Turaco, the secretive African Broadbill, the warbler-like Green-backed Honeybird and recently split Black-headed Mountain Greenbul, shining Purple-throated Cuckoo-shrike, the rather restricted Black-throated Wattle-eye and Grey-capped Warbler.
-By scanning the canopy we will hope to enjoy the dancing tail-flirting antics of that sprite of the forest the White-tailed Blue Flycatcher, whilst in the leaf-litter and dense tangles there should be Grey-olive Greenbuls, Mountain Thrushes and two secretive finch-like birds, the drab plumaged Thick-billed Seed-eater and the exquisite Oriole Finch.
+Birds that we will be searching for today include Hildebrandt's Francolin, the long-crested Schalow’s Turaco, the secretive African Broadbill, Moustached Green Tinkerbird, Brown-headed Apalis, the warbler-like Green-backed Honeybird, Eastern Double-collared Sunbird, the recently split Black-headed Mountain Greenbul, shining Purple-throated Cuckoo-shrike, the rather restricted Black-throated Wattle-eye, Grey-capped Warbler, East African Citril and Yellow-bellied Waxbill.
+By scanning the canopy we will hope to enjoy the dancing tail-flirting antics of that sprite of the forest the White-tailed Blue Flycatcher and hopefully Black-fronted Bush-Shrike, whilst in the leaf-litter and dense tangles there should be Grey-olive Greenbuls, Mountain Thrushes and two secretive finch-like birds, the drab plumaged Thick-billed Seed-eater and the exquisite Oriole Finch.
 In the late afternoon we will walk to the boundary of the low stature forest beside our lodge in order to observe not only some bird species of the forest edge but also those birds typical birds of the East African highland agricultural zone, some of which we may not yet have seen.
-Night at Karatu-Rhotia Lodge.
+Night at Ngorongoro Rhino Lodge.

 Day 8 Ngorongoro Crater